modm-io/modm/TESTING.md

 ## Unit Tests on Target Platform

-A very unique feature of the xpcc unit test framework is that the unit tests can be run on the target platform.
-This matters because in most cases xpcc is used for cross compiling and the target platform differs at least in one of the following features
+A very unique feature of the modm unit test framework is that the unit tests can be run on the target platform.
+This matters because in most cases modm is used for cross compiling and the target platform differs at least in one of the following features

  * compiler
    * gcc for x86 vs. arm-none-eabi-gcc vs. avr-gcc